 The Company does not provide any additional perquisites to the Executive Officers, other than a car allowance (as set forth in the Summary Compensation Table below).
 The Company values this car allowance benefit based upon the actual cost to the Company.
-The total of all perquisites to an Executive Officer did not equal or exceed \$10,000 for fiscal year 2007.
+The total of all perquisites to any Executive Officer did not equal or exceed \$10,000 for Fiscal 2008.